 All analyses were performed in triplicate, and data were reported as mean ± standard deviation (SD).
 Data were subjected to analysis of variance (ANOVA) using software SPSS version 22 (IBM).
 Statistical difference was determined using Duncan’s multiple range test at p≤0.05.
 All the data were expressed as the mean and standard deviation.

 3. RESULTS AND DISCUSSION

 Initially, carrot outgrades were analysed with chemical properties.
 The chemical properties of carrot outgrades were presented in Table 1.

-Table 1: Chemical properties, carotenoid and total polyphenol content of carrot out-grades
+Table 1.
+Chemical properties, carotenoid and total polyphenol content of carrot out-grades